techbone/expert-system-on-medical-diagnosis/README.md

 ## Features

 - Prompt users to input their symptoms.
-- Rule-based diagnosis of diseases based on user-input symptoms.
+- Rule based diagnosis of diseases based on user-input symptoms.
 - Handles both "must-have" and "may-have" symptoms for diagnosis.

 ## Requirements